The educational model that does achieve Catalan being vehicular

 La Bressola celebrates 50 years with an immersion model that has never lowered its guard and that the Government sets as an example

 BarcelonaThe Catalan linguistic immersion model, which has weakened over the years and with social changes, is one of the fronts that needs to be reformulated to improve the situation of Catalan.
 When asked how, the Minister of Linguistic Policy points to Northern Catalonia.
 "La Bressola has an immersion model that, with 2% Catalan-speaking students, manages to make Catalan the language among equals without adult supervision.
 If this is possible in its context, it must be possible in other centers," he stated in the last interview with ARA.
-In Catalonia, only half of 6th graders always speak Catalan with their teachers, and only one in four always speaks Catalan when doing group work with classmates.
+In Catalonia, only half of 6th graders always speak Catalan with teachers and only one in four always speaks Catalan when doing group work with classmates.
 Outside the classroom, 60% of students do not use Catalan with their peers.
 How do they manage at La Bressola to ensure students actually converse in Catalan in the classroom, playground, and dining hall?

 The third pillar is cooperative work, what we would call projects today, which reinforces the relationship between peers and the autonomy of young people.
 "Metacognition is greatly encouraged, students' awareness of their own learning process.
 It is natural to talk to children and for them to self-assess how they are doing in terms of language.
-They are aware that they are doing something heroic, they speak two languages, they speak Catalan, they are happy and they have a sense of belonging to Catalan culture", assures Ibáñez.
+They are aware that they are doing something heroic, they speak two languages, they speak Catalan, they are happy and they have a sense of belonging to Catalan culture," assures Ibáñez.

 Commitment of parents and teachers